Skip to main content

 Exhibition

-For our major summer exhibition, award-winning artist Emma Talbot (b.1969) has assembled a collection of new and recent work that powerfully explores the experience of life; from birth to death.
+For our 2025 major summer exhibition, award-winning artist Emma Talbot (b.1969) assembled a collection of new and recent work that powerfully explored the experience of life; from birth to death.

-Talbot works in a variety of media and this show will feature examples of her sculpture, painting, animation, drawing and large-scale paintings on silk – a material she explores for its lightweight and expansive properties, along with the fact that it can also be cut, sown, patched and shaped.
-Works such as The Human Experience (Your Birth) (2023) and The Human Experience (Your Death) (2023) present visual epics which not only chart our shared human experiences, but also the increasing lack of connection to nature and the cycles of life.
+Talbot works in a variety of media and this show featured examples of her sculpture, painting, animation, drawing and large-scale paintings on silk – a material she explores for its lightweight and expansive properties, along with the fact that it can also be cut, sewn, patched and shaped.
+Works such as The Human Experience (Your Birth) (2023) and The Human Experience (Your Death) (2023) presented visual epics which not only chart our shared human experiences, but also the increasing lack of connection to nature and the cycles of life.

-The exhibition also confronts our shifting relationships with technology, language and communication, exploring how, in new forms and guises they can transform public and political narratives.
-Ultimately, it invites visitors to reflect on what it is to be human.
+The exhibition confronted our shifting relationships with technology, language and communication, exploring how, in new forms and guises they can transform public and political narratives.
+Ultimately, it invited visitors to reflect on what it is to be human.